-Native Annapolitan, Abby Smith is a recent of Pace University with a degree in communications.
+Native Annapolitan, Abby Smith is a recent graduate of Pace University with a degree in communications.
 In addition to writing, she freelances in social media marketing and brand consulting.
 She enjoys kickboxing, listening to a wide variety of podcasts, and caring for her rescue dog, Pepper.
 She was raised in a Navy family, so she believes if you’re not ten minutes early you’re late.
 Abby loves the history and charm of Annapolis and enjoys showing off her hometown to visiting family and friends.

 After graduating with a degree in Anthropology, Adam worked on Sustainable Tourism Development projects in Bolivia before arriving in Annapolis to work with a local agency focused on destination marketing.
 Traveling, coffee, and the outdoors are a few of his favorite things.
 Adam is a Connecticut native who has called Annapolis home since 2014.